 Loan Amounts and Deposits

 The size of home loans continues to increase in line with rising property prices.
-As of July 2024, the average home loan amount for owner-occupiers reached a record high of $641,000, reflecting an 8% increase over the previous year [4].
+As of Dec 2024, the average home loan amount for owner-occupiers reached a record high of $666,000 [12].
 This surge in loan size highlights the growing challenges Australians face in securing home financing.

 First home buyers, meanwhile, face significant hurdles.
 The average deposit for first home buyers in Australia is now around $159,000 [13], a sharp increase from previous years.
 Rising property values and living costs mean that the time required to save for a deposit has also lengthened [13], making homeownership more difficult to achieve for many Australians.